Companies operating in the extractive sectors face numerous challenges that firms in other industries do not have to contend with.

 As part of the World Bank, the International Finance Corporation (IFC) aims to end extreme poverty and boost shared prosperity.
 To do so, it finances large-scale projects in the poorest regions of the world.
 In order to get financing from the IFC, companies must get the consent of project-affected persons (PAPs) first.

 All consultations must be open, transparent, and free of coercion so that PAPs can understand the potential benefits and drawbacks associated with the project.
 For some large-scale projects, the number of project-affected persons can run into the thousands.

 These stakeholders are rarely, if ever, unanimous in their views.
-Meetings in different communities must be scheduled in advance, and information about the project has to be properly diffused within them.
-Keeping track of the minutes of these meetings and the various stakeholders who voice their opinions requires a robust information management system.
+Meetings in different communities must be scheduled in advance, and information about the project must be properly communicated.
+Keeping track of the minutes of these meetings and various information about stakeholders who voice their opinions requires a robust stakeholder information management system.

 Criticisms of the free, prior, and informed consent framework

 FPIC has been criticized by environmental and human rights organizations.
 They have often pointed out that project-affected persons are at a disadvantage from the outset of the process because they do not have vast financial resources at their disposal to successfully challenge proposed projects.

 The late Robert Goodland, Chief Environmental Advisor at the World Bank from 1978 to 2001, argued that it’s important that consent, rather than consultation, be the goal of FPIC.
 Such an approach, he pleaded in The Institutionalized Use of Force in Economic Development, avoids many human rights issues related to the involuntary resettlement of indigenous people.

 The future of FPIC in the extractive industry

 Although free, prior, informed consent might seem like common sense, the legal repercussions are important.
 Indigenous communities effectively have veto power over project design and implementation.